yale-mgt-858-spring-2021/advanced-queries-01-starter/03-queso/README.md

-In the products table, we'd like to see the `product_id` and `product_name` for those products where the `product_name` includes the string "queso" (in any case).
+In the `products` table, we'd like to see the `product_id` and `product_name` for those products where the `product_name` includes the string "queso" (regardless of whether it is uppercase or lowercase).
 Here's a hint.
 Take a look at
 [PostgreSQL pattern matching](https://www.postgresql.org/docs/current/functions-matching.html).

 Your results should look like this